Seneca-Scholars/SS-Status-C6/status.md

 * 6/26/2025

+Worked with Milo to create a server with express that had a get request to create a deck of cards.

 3 Things I want to pursue:
 1. I want to understand data structures like key value pairs more deeply.
 2. I want to feel comfortable coding in JavaScript, HTML, and CSS.
 3. I want to create shortcuts and macros to develop more efficiently.

+Installed yarn and node
+Created website with JSX and created a pull request

 * 6/25/2025
 Took notes on Wa-jiw’s slides in Slack.
 Trying to figure out remote, clone, upstream, and origin.
 I think this is a good explanation though.
 Most of this I learned through Chat GPT.